• Home

 How We Got Started

-Our story began almost six years ago when the founder and Executive Director, Georgianna Fox, of Bodega Meadows Horse Sanctuary, rescued two draft cross mares from a kill pen in Fallon, Nevada.
-One of the mares, Olive, turned out to be heavy in foal and four months later gave birth to a colt named Kolo.
+Our story began nine years ago when the founder and Executive Director, Georgianna Fox, of Bodega Meadows Horse Sanctuary, rescued two draft cross mares from a kill pen in Fallon, Nevada.
+One of the mares, Olive, turned out to be heavy in foal and four months later gave birth to a colt who was named Kolo.

-It wasn’t until, the founder of the sanctuary purchased a 14.5-acre property in the beautiful countryside of West Sonoma County, California, in the little town of Bodega, that the sanctuary went from a dream to reality.
+It wasn’t until the founder of the sanctuary purchased a 14.5-acre property in the beautiful countryside of West Sonoma County, California, in the little town of Bodega, that the sanctuary went from a dream to reality.
 In May of 2020, the sanctuary became a legal non-profit 501c3.
-To date, the sanctuary has rescued ten horses and is expecting at least one foal to deliver anytime between now and the spring of 2021.
+To date, the sanctuary has rescued ten horses and has adopted out three.

 Our dream is to educate the public about the horrific practices of horse slaughter and help put an end to the role Americans play, by making it illegal to slaughter horses in the U.S. and the transport of horses abroad for this purpose.